nasa/fprime/Svc/Deframer/docs/sdd.md

 of [`Svc::DeframingProtocol`](../../FramingProtocol/docs/sdd.md).
 This implementation specifies exactly what is in each frame; typically it is a frame header, a data packet, and a hash value.
-By instantiating `Svc::Framer` with a matching implementation of `Svc::FramingProtocol`, you will get matching framing (for downlink) and deframing (for uplink).

 On receiving a buffer _FB_ containing framed data, `Deframer` (1) copies the data from _FB_ into a circular buffer _CB_ owned by `Deframer` and (2)